DARIAH-DE/status/dariah/README.md

 This subdirectory contains status notifications for DARIAH-DE Services.
 If a service is affected by error or maintenance messages, the HTML file <https://dariah-de.github.io/status/dariah/embed.html> will contain a message for a certain service, such as Geo-Browser, Publikator, and DARIAH-DE Repository.

+For testing please use the URL < https://raw.githubusercontent.com/DARIAH-DE/status/master/dariah/test/embed.html> and do add needed status messages there:

+  * ./dariah/test/embed.html

-You can add your DARIAH Service by looking at the following templates:
+You can add your DARIAH Service by looking at the following template files and extending all necessary passages  (Geo-Browser, Publikator, and DARIAH-DE Repository):

-  * _includes/embed.html
+  * ./_includes/embed.html
-  * _layouts/embed.html
+  * ./_layouts/embed.html

 You then will get status messages in the embed.html such as: